 I have mixed feelings about the Dark Spot Solution.
 When I first tried this serum years ago, I had oiler skin that broke out a lot.
 The alcohol, Vitamin C, and salicylic acid helped to reduce oil production while fading scars.

 Now that I’m older, my skin is drier and less prone to breakouts.
 This type of product isn’t something I need anymore.

 If you are oily and acne-prone, I think you will enjoy this product.
-If you are on the drier side or don’t have issues with acne, I would skip it.
+If you are on the drier side or don’t have issues with acne, I would purchase the Line-Reducing Concentrate instead.